sigurdga/django-by-errors/doc/index.rst

 A second view
 -------------

-It shoudn't be much harder than the first one.
+It shouldn't be much harder than the first one.
 But first, we will change the first view to be a **Class based generic view**.

 The rewritten view file should look like::